-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 1.1 Are there statutory sources of labour and employment law?

-The main laws governing employment relationships in Japan are the Labour Standards Law and the Employment Contract Law.
+The main laws governing employment relationships in Japan are the Labour Standards Act and the Employment Contract Act.
 Other relevant laws include:

 - the Civil Code;